-From cozy swaddles you can use from day one to sleep sacks baby can snooze in even as a toddler, here are the best products to help baby fall asleep fast, and stay safe and comfortable.
+From cozy swaddles you can use from day one to sleep sacks and wearable blankets kids can snooze in even as a toddler, here are the best products to help baby fall asleep fast, and stay safe and comfortable.
 Sweet dreams to you both!

 bblüv Sleëp–Evolutive 3-in-1 Swaddle Suit